Monotonic Alpha-divergence Minimisation for Variational Inference: An Iterative Algorithm for Optimising

 where, using the definition of $\normratio$ in \eqref{eq:ratio}, we set

-Here, the detailed derivation of \eqref{eq:update-gaussian} is deferred to \Cref{sec:argm-solut-param-expo} as we focus on interpreting this result in light of \Cref{coro:argmax} (in particular we will see in \Cref{coro:GaussianTemp} that the case $\gamma_n=1$ corresponding to $b_n=0$ will require an additional non-degenerate condition on $p$.)

-Observe then that, by \Cref{coro:argmax}, the systematic decrease in $(\Psif(k(\theta_n,\cdot)))_{n\geq1}$ holds for any choice of sequence $(\gamma_n)_{n\geq1}$ valued in $(0,1]$ in the update formulas \eqref{eq:update-gaussian}.
+Here, the detailed derivation of \eqref{eq:update-gaussian} is deferred to \Cref{sec:argm-solut-param-expo} as we focus on interpreting this result in light of \Cref{coro:argmax} (in particular we will see in \Cref{coro:GaussianTemp} that the case $\gamma_n=1$ corresponding to $b_n=0$ will require an additional non-degenerate condition on $p$).
+By \Cref{coro:argmax}, the systematic decrease in $(\Psif(k(\theta_n,\cdot)))_{n\geq1}$ holds for any choice of sequence $(\gamma_n)_{n\geq1}$ valued in $(0,1]$ in the updates \eqref{eq:update-gaussian}.
 In addition, $\gamma_n$ permits us to build a tradeoff at time $n \geq 1$ between selecting an update close to the current parameter (that is, taking $\gamma_n$ close to zero) and choosing the Gaussian density with exactly the same mean and covariance matrix as $\normratio$ (that is, setting $\gamma_n=1$).
-This is a key idea that is linked to the regularisation term appearing in \eqref{eq:updateTheta} and that we will revisit several times throughout the paper. \end{ex}

-The maximisation approach of \Cref{coro:argmax} is also applicable to the commonly-used \emph{mean-field} variational family, which approximates the true density by a density with independent components parameterised separately.
-For this choice of variational family, the following lemma indeed states that the global argmax problem can be separated into component-wise argmax problems.
+This is a key idea that is linked to the regularisation term appearing in \eqref{eq:updateTheta} and that we will revisit several times throughout the paper. \end{ex} The maximisation approach of \Cref{coro:argmax} is also applicable to the commonly-used \emph{mean-field} variational family, which approximates the true density by a density with independent components parameterised separately.
+The following lemma indeed states that the global argmax problem can be separated into component-wise argmax problems in that case.